alec-o-mago/hackathon-concordium-task-1/README.md

 ## Installing Rust and Cargo

-I downloaded Rustup from https://win.rustup.rs/x86_64, ran the installer, and got the following result:
+I downloaded Rustup from https://win.rustup.rs/x86_64 and ran the installer:

 ![01](/images/01.png)